antvale/-0.000001-services/README.md

   * No more installing a JVM, app server, and then deplying the artifacts to them
   * Build the container once, deploy it anywhere
   * Container should be free of state and configuration
+  * run every tenant’s code in their own Docker container
+  * delegate to a proxy or a gateway the function to route the requests to tenant-specific container
+  * use a pool of pre-warmed containers reducing cold startup
+  * Containers that are recycled are simply re-started and put back in the unassigned pool
+  *
 * Deploy constantly - even hourly
 * Each microservice can be written, build, and deployed independently
 * Run many versions of the same microservice concurrently